Software Engineering

 Common Salary Negotiation Mistakes

-Developers often hurt themselves by:
+Developers often weaken their position by:

 • Accepting immediately